 The system record the vet data on the kill line itself.
 It also performs the many checks that prove the health of the animal before it is slaughtered.
 Even if the farms that supply an abattoir may be widespread, our vet data application tracks against each farmer/lot.

 “We’re now 100% sure that MHS health information’s accurately attributable to the correct animal and correct batch of animals.
 In conjunction with our other systems, this allows our producers to benchmark performance of healthy animals against animals which have some health issues.”

 John Craig, Operations Director, AK Stoddart.

-Many abattoirs still rely on manual data recording, and their vets re-keying information into the FSA’s database at the end of each week.
+Many abattoirs rely on manual data recording, vets re-keying information into FSA’s database at the end of each week.
 Inevitably, this means that the abattoir doesn’t have an up to date view of health information as any one time.
 But when the data is collected manually, it will not show the detail about the individual animal, the lot and farm.
 It will also mean that other issues, such as animals arriving dirty, cannot be tracked and the cost of cleaning charged back to the farmer.

 Vet data, traced right back to the farmer

 With SI’s veterinary data application, if the offal is condemned, it will be recorded at the point of the veterinary check against the animal and lot.
 It can then be tracked right back to the farmer.
 The abattoir can then feed back that information to the farmer.
 As well as negotiating a better price for his animals because of the welfare problem.

 Good use of post-mortem data can lead to better returns by improving productivity.
 It can also minimise the losses of saleable meat and offal & shows the abattoir who their best farmer producers.